microchip-ung/lan883x_lan884x_linux/5.10.155/README.txt

         lan743x_main.c      -   lan743x hardware specific source file
         micrel_phy.h        -   micrel phy header file including lan8841 phy.
         micrel.c            -   micrel phy source file including lan8841 phy.
+        patches/*           -   patches for the linux kernel

 4. Building and installing the drivers
 -------------------------------------
     The following instructions work fine for a PC build environment, embedded platforms may need slight build modifications, consult your platform documentation.
     a.
-Obtain the kernel source tree for the platform in use and build it.
+Obtain the kernel source tree for the platform in use, apply any patches from patches directory, and build it.
 	Reboot to the kernel you built.
     b.
 Extract the custom driver source code from the zip file.
 	Copy and overwrite linux-5.10.155/drivers/net/ethernet/microchip/lan743x_main.h